FrozenHearth/BlogIt/README.md

 # BlogIt

-A blogging web platform for users to publish, read & filter blog contents.
+The front-end of a blogging platform for users to publish, read & search blogs.
+Design somewhat based on Medium's UI.